oemof/oemof-solph/README.rst

 Got further questions regarding oemof?
 ======================================
-If you have any further questions regarding omeof you can visit the forum under: '<https://forum.openmod-initiative.org/tags/c/qa/oemof>'.
+If you have any further questions regarding omeof you can visit the forum at: `<https://forum.openmod-initiative.org/tags/c/qa/oemof>`.

 Keep in touch